ararog/deboa/docs/index.md

 ## Examples

-Check out the [examples](./examples) directory for complete examples of how to use Deboa in your projects.
+Check out the [examples](./examples.md) for complete examples of how to use Deboa in your projects.

 ## Documentation